8 Incredible Adventures Between Death Valley to Yosemite

 6. Bishop Creek Canyon

-Southwest of Bishop, the 18-mile drive along Highway 168 into Bishop Creek Canyon is one of the best ways to spot fall colors in the entire state of California.
-That being said, Bishop Creek is a great side trip no matter the season.
-Whether you head to North Lake, South Lake, or Lake Sabrina, the road itself is a scenic day trip, but we highly recommend getting out and hiking around to truly experience what the canyon has to offer.
-If you only have a couple of hours, head to Lamarck Lakes from North Lake (about 4.5 miles round-trip to Lower Lamarck Lake, or 5.8 miles roundtrip to Upper Lamarck Lake).
-The lakes are surrounded by sheer cliffs and rugged peaks, and the trail includes some creek crossings and plenty of colorful wildflowers in the early season.
+However, to truly experience the canyon’s beauty, we highly recommend getting out and hiking.
+If you only have a couple of hours, take the hike to Lamarck Lakes from North Lake.
+It’s about 4.5 miles round-trip to Lower Lamarck Lake or 5.8 miles round-trip to Upper Lamarck Lake.
+The lakes are surrounded by sheer cliffs and rugged peaks.
+The trail also features creek crossings and plenty of colorful wildflowers in the early season.

 7. Ancient Bristlecone Pine Forest